MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: Evaluation Methodology

 \subsection{Overall System Architecture for Testing MAC-DO}

 To verify the performance of MAC-DO, an overall system architecture including test circuits has been designed as shown in Figure \ref{figure4}.
 The test focuses on accelerating compute-intensive convolutions in inference which are the largest bottleneck in CNN layers ($>90$\% computations, runtime).
-The MAC-DO for accelerating convolutions mainly consists of five blocks: a MAC-DO array, a row controller, an R-string DAC block, a column controller, and an analog to digital converter (ADC) block.
+The MAC-DO for accelerating convolutions mainly consists of five blocks: a MAC-DO array, a row controller (Row\_C), an R-string DAC block, a column controller (Col\_C), and an ADC block.

-For convolutions, input and weight data are stored outside of MAC-DO, which would be DRAM arrays.
-Those data are quantized and go through a data-reshaping step to be prepared as a matrix form to perform matrix multiplications like Figure \ref{figure31}.
+For convolutions, input and weight data are stored outside of MAC-DO, which would be other memory arrays.
+Those data are quantized and go through a data-reshaping step to be prepared as a matrix form to perform matrix multiplications.
 Then, the row controller receives the input matrix through input buffers and controls the R-string DAC to generate differential analog input voltages for corresponding rows of MAC-DO cells.
 The column controller receives the weight matrix through weight buffers and manipulates the tail switches of the capacitor banks in weight blocks.
 After a series of MAC operations inside the array, the ADCs convert the differential analog output voltages stored at each MAC-DO cell into digital values row by row.
 Then, digital correction is performed and the digital values are dequantized.
-Data pre-/post processing and running other layers such as pooling and activation are performed with the help of software using the host CPU because they are rather data-intensive and can be easily performed using conventional in-/near-DRAM processing techniques.
-Detailed software/system support is out of the scope of this paper and planned as future work.
+Data pre-/post processing and running other layers such as pooling are performed with the help of pytorch software \cite{paszke2017automatic} because they are rather data-intensive and can be easily performed using conventional in-/near-DRAM processing techniques.
+Detailed software/system support for end-to-end simulation is out of the scope of this paper and planned as future work.